pets-oss/pets-back/README.md

 ## B1.
 Setup with docker

-1. Install npm libraries with `npm install` command (if not installed previously)
+1. Install npm libraries with `npm install` command (if not installed previously).
-2. Copy and rename `database.env.sample` to `database.env`. `POSTGRES_USER`, `POSTGRES_PASSWORD`, `POSTGRES_DB` can be adjusted to your liking, but the default configuration will work as well
+2. Copy and rename `database.env.sample` to `database.env`. `POSTGRES_USER`, `POSTGRES_PASSWORD`, `POSTGRES_DB` can be adjusted to your liking, but the default configuration will work as well.
 3. Copy and rename `common.env.sample` to `common.env`.
 You can tweak the values to your liking, but the default configuration will work as well.
-4. Make sure Docker is running
+4. Make sure Docker is running.
-5. Run `docker-compose up -d` or `docker-compose up -d --build` if it is not the first time, and the Dockerfile was changed.
+5. Run `docker-compose up -d`

 ## B2.
 Setup without docker